maxvanatta/SMR_Learning/README.md

 To use the code, locate all included files within the same directory and ensure that you have installed all dependencies:
 Pandas, numpy, matplotlib, seaborn, plotly, pyomo, branca, geopandas

-If the use is for unsubsidized deployment, V10_GL.py is the better code to run as it is more stable.
+If the use is for unsubsidized deployment, V10_GL_0403c.py is the better code to run as it is more stable.
 If subsidies are the aim, V12_GL.py is required.
+ALL OTHER VERSIONS ARE TROBLESHOOTING (I apologize for the mess there)
 ### Inputs
 Run the V10, V12 files with the following required command line arguments:
   **--Rand_n** _int_, Number of random facilities to sample (randomization is consistent between runs, ie, facility 1 will always have the same id)